upn3xt/chrono/journal/JOURNAL.md

 ## Am I done resting?

 Nope, but since I came this far and the video about chrono is still being worked on, I'd like to fix some of the remaining issues in the code generator.

+## Issues page and better errors

+This time I'm up for an important update, errors are an important part of this language.
+Since they'll be values to be returned.
+And helpful error messages help debug stuff way faster and with more context.
+Also now included a local issues "page".
+It's a place with documented error and fixes.
+What I want to achieve in this update is:

+- Line and character information
+- AST explicit errors
+- A generic error handler and so on